quii/learn-go-with-tests/reflection.md

 ## Refactor

-This works but it's yucky but no worries, we have working code backed by tests so we are free to tinker all we like
+This works but it's yucky.
+No worries, we have working code backed by tests so we are free to tinker all we like.

 If you think a little abstractly, we want to call `walk` on either
 - Each field in a struct